Introduction

 Scientific or Theoretical Perspective

 The EHFA's success was rooted in economic and social theory.
 By increasing the affordability of electric appliances, the program stimulated demand for electricity, which in turn justified the costs of expanding the electrical grid.
-This created a positive feedback loop: as more homes and farms gained access to electricity, the demand for appliances grew, which further justified infrastructure investments.
+In practice, this created a positive feedback loop: as more homes and farms gained access to electricity, the demand for appliances grew, which further justified infrastructure investments.
 The EHFA also leveraged the principles of economies of scale by negotiating bulk purchase agreements, which reduced per-unit costs and made appliances more affordable.

 Common Mistakes or Misunderstandings